Wildsong/docker-varnish/README.md

 you have to start certbot_challenge, then build and test with these commands.

+I have three default.vcl files, when setting up new domains I leave it set to the default (default.vcl) then when I am moving into deployment, I set DEFAULT_VCL_FILE in the .env file based on what I am doing (testing, production, or at home testing) Follow the [correct VCL syntax](http://varnish-cache.org/docs/7.2/users-guide/vcl-syntax.html) There are many many things you can do with Varnish, I have barely started learning it.

+The default.vcl file just has the mininum needed to bootstrap getting certificates for hitch.

 To use Cloudflare DNS challenges, you have to set up a cloudflare.ini file.
 See the sample.

 ```bash